mariaeveadora/GoReactSampleFramework/README.md

 //There is an existing issue when logging in using a Resident Instructor Account, tried manually testing this and issue is also encountered but intermittent.
 //I was not able to proceed with the Student Account creation since it required an invitation from an Instructor.

+//I have uploaded all of the files here, you may directly download this repository.

 //Creating this solution took me around 10 hours since it was a first and I had to do some research.
 Thank you!

 //Created by Ma.
 Eve Adora S. Macasero